Where everything's made with love

 To make this Christmas jam recipe, you'll need a twelve-ounce bag of cranberries (about three cups) and three cups of unsweetened whole frozen strawberries.
 Make sure the strawberries are unsweetened!
 I started with the strawberries in a large pot over very low heat.
 I wanted them to defrost so that I could mash them.

 Meanwhile, measure exactly six cups of sugar into a measuring cup and set it aside.
-This is an important step because when you add sugar to the fruit, you must add it all at once.
+This is an important step because you must add sugar to the fruit all at once.

 I started by putting the frozen strawberries in a large pot over low heat so they would defrost and allow me to mash them.
 Next, I added the cranberries and let them cook a bit so they would begin to pop open and release all those yummy juices.